chnm/crdh-jekyll/_essays/v03-01-bridge-between-two-worlds.md

-seen as an educational effort also, for change in the South depends on a climate of opinion all over the country which will cause people to support the movement in the South and demand action from the Federal government."[^7] In this way, the "Friends of SNCC" chapters maintained a commitment to grassroots organizing in the Black Belt and poor communities in the America South while also translating that organizing strategy in the context of wealthy homes of Martha's Vineyard and Hollywood.
+seen as an educational effort also, for change in the South depends on a climate of opinion all over the country which will cause people to support the movement in the South and demand action from the Federal government."[^7] The "Friends of SNCC" chapters maintained a commitment to grassroots organizing in the Black Belt and poor communities in the America South while also translating that organizing strategy in the context of wealthy homes of Martha's Vineyard and Hollywood.

 {% figure caption: "Figure 1.
 This map demonstrates the geographical reach of Friends of SNCC Chapters.
 The Atlanta office served as a central organizing hub in terms of communicating news and needs related to the projects to the chapters across the United States.
-Certain chapters, such as those in the Bay Area and in Boston, did develop their own regional networks.
+Certain chapters, such as those in the Bay Area and in Boston, also developed their own regional networks.
 It's also important to note that this map only visualizes the nineteen Friend Chapters listed by SNCC's main Atlanta Office in 1963.
 By 1965, after SNCC's Mississippi Freedom Summer, Friends of SNCC Chapters increased to seventy-eight." %}
 ![Map of the United States, showing the locations of SNCC Projects (in the south) and SNCC Friends Chapters (in the North), in relation to the national headquarters in Atlanta.]({{site.url}}/assets/img/v03/busch/figure1.jpg)
 {% endfigure %}